brianhouse/sound_art/NEXT.md

 ## Amps + Speakers

-DFPLayer? ---> for the first "resonating body" exercise, just have them use their recorders. _then_ we introduce DFPlayer.
+DFPLayer? ---> for the first "resonating body" exercise, just have them use their recorders. _then_ we introduce DFPlayer for the assignment [hmm, maybe not time for that]

 need an image of the wires wrapped in the stereo plug prior to soldering